suny-downstate-medical-center/netpyne/doc/source/about.rst

 * **Current usage:**
     * Used to develop models of many different brain regions and phenomena.
 See [full list of models](www.netpyne.org/models)
-    * Integrated with the [Human Neocortical Neurosolver](https://hnn.brown.edu/) to add flexibility to its cortical model
+    * Integrated with the `Human Neocortical Neurosolver <https://hnn.brown.edu/>`_ to add flexibility to its cortical model
-    * Used by [Open Source Brain](www.opensourcebrain.org) to run parallel simulation of NeuroML-based NEURON models
+    * Used by `Open Source Brain <www.opensourcebrain.org>`_ to run parallel simulation of NeuroML-based NEURON models
-    * Available to run simulations on XSEDE supercomputers via the [Neuroscience Gateway](www.nsgportal.org)
+    * Available to run simulations on XSEDE supercomputers via the `Neuroscience Gateway <www.nsgportal.org>`_

 Questions, suggestions and contributions
 -----------------------------------------